The Hamptons, New York

 As the Hamptons continue to grow, residents are becoming concerned about preserving the culture and character of their communities.
 Sag Harbor is among the Hamptons’ villages affected by rising real estate costs and competitive buying.
 The historic beach community has served as an oasis from racism since the early twentieth century.
 In the midst of post-World War II segregation many African-American families bought property in Sag Harbor Hills and the neighboring districts of Ninevah Beach and Azurest.
 Homes have since been passed down from generation to generation, and the communities have remained tight-knit.
 But as the Hamptons continue to become more expensive, investors are pushing to develop Sag Harbor and nearby enclaves.
 Properties are being purchased and registered by LLCs, presumably to be demolished, replaced by larger homes, and sold for profit.
 Beverly Granger of Sag Harbor told the New York Times, “It feels like a hostile takeover....People are very aggressively buying up properties and wanting to put bigger homes that are out of character for the community.
 It just feels different.”

 In 2015 the East Hampton Village Board adopted zoning code amendments that limit principal structures to 7% of a lot area plus 2,200 square feet.
 An ordinance in Southampton was proposed in February 2018 to restrict “gross floor area” to 10% of a property plus 1,500 square feet.
+In 2016 the Sag Harbor Village Board passed legislation limiting house size based on lot size.
+The maximum house size permitted is 4,000 square feet which can only be build on lots 25,000 square feet or larger.

 Although the proposed legislation is an improvement, these regulations still enable construction of excessively large homes.